 As it is with many modern approaches to architecture, this gate has copped plenty of criticism left and right for not fitting in the Baroque feel of the rest of the city.
 In my opinion though, this clear and bold design works perfectly with the medieval fortifications all around it.

 So what’s the deal with these two gardens?
 They are not linked in any way, but they are like twins of the same idea.
 Dominated by stone, pavers and arches both gardens offer magnificent views of the Grand Harbour and the city, while shady trees and fountains help cool down the hot city air in summer.

-Important historic figures have been memorised in busts and statues placed around the gardens.
+Important historic figures have been memorised in busts and statues placed around the gardens of this important Valletta attraction.
 They make for an interesting history lesson when you visit with your kids.

 The New Parliament House of Malta

 Just like the nearby City Gate the brand-new Parliament of Malta has been designed by architect Renzo Piano.
 In my opinion, another great approach to linking modern elements to the city’s medieval past.

 The limestone features skilfully display the relationship between colours, shapes and textures.
 Shadow and light add to the dramatic viewpoints and playful angles of the building.
 I think this tastefully designed building really helps carry Malta over into the 21st century.

 Although I do understand if critics don’t approve of yet another open space vanishing under a massive building project in a city that is struggling for space within its city walls.